adobe/aem-site-template-standard/README.md

 # Basic Sites Template

-This is the basic site template for Adobe Experience Manager (AEM).
+This is the basic site template for Adobe Experience Manager as a Cloud Service (AEMaaCS).

 <img src="previews/site.png?raw=true" alt="Basic site preview" width="50%">

-It that can serve as a most basic starting point for creating a new sites, or as a staring point for creating custom site templates.
+It can serve as a most basic starting point for creating a new site, or as a staring point for creating custom site templates.

 ## Structure